 i.
 The Attorney General has indicated that employee evaluations from personnel files and lists of employees receiving bonuses may be kept confidential.
 On the other hand, fiscal records which would allow a determination of which public employees received a bonus must be revealed.
 Op.
 Att'y Gen. No. 90015 (February 27, 1990).

 h.
-Information solely pertaining to protection of the security of public property and persons on or within public property, such as specific, unique vulnerability assessments or specific, unique response plans, either of which is intended to prevent or mitigate criminal acts the public disclosure of which would create a substantial likelihood of endangering public safety or property, computer or communications network schema, passwords, and user identification names, guard schedules or lock combinations.
+Information solely pertaining to protection of the security of public property and persons on or within public property, such as specific, unique vulnerability assessments or specific, unique response plans, either of which is intended to prevent or mitigate criminal acts the public disclosure of which would create a substantial likelihood of endangering public safety or property; computer or communications network schema, passwords, and user identification names; guard schedules or lock combinations.
 Under 2011 Neb.
 Laws LB 230, § 1, the following records were added to this exception to disclosure in 2011: public utility infrastructure specifications or design drawings the public disclosure of which would create a substantial likelihood of endangering public safety or property, unless otherwise provided by state or federal law.

 i.
-Much of the language of this category was amended and broadened by LB 276, passed by the Legislature in 2002.
+The language of this exception was also amended and broadened by LB 276, passed by the Legislature in 2002.

 i.
 The security-related records of the Lottery Division of the Nebraska Department of Revenue and those persons or entities with which the Division has entered into contractual relationships.
 This provision does not allow the Revenue Division to keep information regarding prize winners and payment of lottery contractors confidential.

 j.
-Information from public utilities including personally identified private citizen account payment information, credit information, and customer lists.
+Information from public utilities including personally identified private citizen account payment and customer use information, credit information, and customer lists.
 This provision was added by LB 108 passed by the Legislature in 1983.
 Under LB 1224, passed in 1994, public utilities must still furnish county attorneys, authorized attorneys and the Department of Health and Human Services any information which they have detailing the names, addresses, social security numbers and employers of individuals for the purposes of collecting unpaid child, spousal and medical support payments.
 1994 Neb.
-Laws LB 1224, ( 44 [codified at Neb.
-Rev. Stat. ( 42-358.08].
+Laws LB 1224, § 44 [codified at Neb.
+Rev. Stat. § 42-358.08].
 This provision was also amended by 2011 Neb.
 Laws LB 230, § 1.

 k.
 Records of publicly funded libraries which reveal the identities of patrons using the library's services.
 This exception was added by LB 108, passed by the Legislature in 1983.